peitaosu/Reg_Hive/README.md

 Registry tool which support registry format conversion.

+To read dat format file it requests python module `yarp` has been installed, get from `pip install -r requirements.txt`.

-To use dat format file it request administrator permission to execute reg command.
+To dump dat format file it requests administrator permission to execute `reg` command.

 ## Supported Formats:
 * reg